bassforte123/MetaLimits/README.md

  * The Pilot's Affinity
    * Kill the Pilot's Past.
-     * More Mimics - Mimic chests spawn an additive 10% of the time.
+     * Mimic chests spawn an additive 10% of the time.

  * The Marine's Affinity
    * Kill the Marine's Past.